 Truth is, there are some great guitars that are not expensive made by experienced manufacturers.
 These are perfect for someone just getting started.
-So lets get started, there is lots to consider before opening your wallet!

-Your Budget And Selecting A Guitar
+Your Budget And Selecting The Best Guitar

 One of the main things we see with beginners is that cost is one of the main deciding factors when selecting a guitar.
 And while setting a budget is crucial to anything you purchase, there are considerations to make.